//echo "Main

 2 teaspoons dried basil

 to taste salt and ground black pepper In a skillet, heat the oil.
 Brown the beef until it loses its pink color.
-Transfer to a saucepan.
+Transfer to a pan.
 Add the onions to the skillet.

 Stir until brown.
 Add to meat.
 Add remaining ingredients.